Sushmachandana/GlitchFree-DAC/README.md

 - **Digital Inputs** (D0, D1, D2, D3): Binary inputs to control the DAC output
 - **Output (OUT)**: Analog output voltage
 - **Power (VDD/GND)**: Power supply for the operational amplifier

+## Constraints

+- **Power Supply**: The operational amplifier requires a stable power supply (usually +5V or +12V).
+- **Resistor Values**: Accurate resistor values (1K, 2K, etc.) are necessary for correct DAC operation.
+- **Input Voltage Levels**: Ensure input voltages match the logic levels of the system to avoid errors.
+- **Op-Amp Choice**: Using the UA741 for the op-amp may limit the performance; consider upgrading to a low-offset, high-speed op-amp for better glitch reduction.
+- **Filtering**: Additional capacitive filtering may be required for smoother output.